sanying123/documentation/getting-started/getting-started.md

 * data flows
 * weaknesses (such as mishandling attacker-controlled data or leaking sensitive variables in plain text)

-The ShiftLeft Microagent, using the knowledge derived from the code analysis, runs alongside your application and enables runtime security monitoring.
-The Microagent is automatically customized to your application through the use of a Security Profile for Runtime (SPR), which informs the Microagent on how to instrument the application and how to monitor its specific shape and weaknesses.
+Once code analysis is complete, the monitor phase automatically protects your application in production by deploying the ShiftLeft Microagent alongside your application.
+It uses the knowledge derived from the analysis to conduct runtime security monitoring.
+The Microagent is customized to your application's specific shape and weaknesses through the use of a Security Profile for Runtime (SPR).

 ![ShiftLeft Workflow](shiftleft-workflow.jpg)

-The combination of code analysis and runtime monitoring performed by ShiftLeft is what gives your application an edge over attackers, because the protection provided is very specific to the application.
+The combination of code analysis and runtime monitoring performed by ShiftLeft is what gives your application an edge over attackers, because the protection provided is very specific to your application.

 > # Language Support
 >